-Chareena Quirante graduated cum laude with a degree in BA English Studies major in Language from the University of the Philippines-Diliman in 2010.
-Migrating to Canada's capital, she was then licensed to teach under the Teachers of English as a Second/Foreign Language (TESL) program in Algonquin College, where she also graduated with honours.
+Chareena Lareza Quirante graduated cum laude with a degree in BA English Studies major in Language from the University of the Philippines-Diliman in 2010.
+Migrating to Canada's capital, she was then licensed to teach English under the Teachers of English as a Second/Foreign Language (TESFL) program in Algonquin College, where she also graduated with honours.

 Author's NoteThere is so much left to be done,